elegant-scipy/elegant-scipy/markdown/ch5.markdown

 <!-- solution begin -->

-To obtain the joint probability table, we simply divide the table by its total, in this case, 12:
+**Solution:** To obtain the joint probability table, we simply divide the table by its total, in this case, 12:

 ```python